Ultrametric analogues of Ulam stability of groups: Ultrametric stability

-Both $T(R)$ and $\Aut(X^*_\bullet)$ satisfy the hypothesis.
-The metric quotients of $T_n(R)$ are isomorphic to $T_{n-k}(R)$ for some $1 \leq k \leq n$, and a homomorphic section of the quotient map is given by the inclusion in the upper-left corner.
-The metric quotients of $\Aut(X^*_n)$ are isomorphic to the group of automorphisms of words of a given finite length, and a homomorphic section of the quotient map is given by letting these elements act on the prefix of the appropriate length, and trivially on the other letters. \end{proof}
+Both $T(\mathbf{R})$ and $\Aut(X^*_\bullet)$ satisfy the hypothesis.
+The metric quotients of $T_n(\mathbf{R})$ are isomorphic to $T_{n-k}(\mathbf{R})$ for some $1 \leq k \leq n$, and a homomorphic section of the quotient map is given by the inclusion in the upper-left corner.
+The metric quotients of $\Aut(X^*_n)$ are isomorphic to the group of automorphisms of words of a given finite length, and a homomorphic section of the quotient map is given by letting these elements act on the prefix of the appropriate length, and trivially on the rest of the word. \end{proof}

 \begin{remark} We will see that there exist (finitely generated) groups that are not pointwise $\Aut(X^*_\bullet)$-stable (Corollary \ref{cor:cex_stab}). \end{remark}